szweibel/workshops/catch-our-dhrift.md

 <Jupyter IPYNB='https://raw.githubusercontent.com/DHRI-Curriculum/workshops/main/uploads/pandas/pandas_workshop_2024.ipynb' />

 Clicking the button should import a .ipynb notebook file into Jupyter.
+You can see for yourself by opening the code editor and looking for the `pandas_workshop_2024` notebook in the file directory to the left.

 ## Glossary